Photography & Archives

 Until now, I have been carefully preserving these archives in France; they are the result of my work.
 One of the first activities of the Centre d’Art at Citadines will be to sort through, classify and digitize these documents, preserve them, contribute to editing and publication, and compile general information on the conditions of the city’s development from Christmas 1970 onwards.

 Dominique Darr , September 2010

-Centre d’Art archives collection consists of about ninety five thousands negatives and slides taken by Dominique Darr during her travels to Japan, Mexico, Turkey, Greece, Italy, the African continent but mainly of an invaluable documentation on the development of Auroville since the 70’s.
+Centre d’Art archives collection consists of negatives and slides taken by Dominique Darr during her travels to Japan, Mexico, Turkey, Greece, Italy, the African continent and the documentation on the development of Auroville since the 1970’s.

 Most media used by Dominique were 35mm and 120mm negative films and 35mm colour slides.
-Additionally Centre d’Art has a few thousands argentic photo prints, most of them done by the photographer herself in Paris, as well as a dozen thousands of digital shots she took with her Nikon D300 that was her last contribution to the archives.
+Additionally, Centre d’Art has a few thousands argentic photo prints, most of them done by the photographer herself in Paris, as well as a dozen thousand digital shots she took with her Nikon D300 that was her last contribution to the archives.